Checking out the Kardia Mobile device and wondering if this is worth exploring further?

 I do have a heart condition and also experience stress/anxiety just to make life that bit more interesting.
-My cardiologist recommended Kardia Mobile.
+My cardiologist recommended the Kardia Mobile device.

-The Kardia Mobile device is used in conjunction with Kardia App, its partner smartphone or tablet App to capture EKGs anywhere and at anytime.
-It is capable of detecting the three most common heart arrhythmias – atrial fibrillation (also known as afib or af), bradycardia and tachycardia – as well as a normal rhythm.
+The Kardia Mobile device is used in conjunction with the Kardia App, its partner smartphone or tablet App to capture EKGs anywhere and at anytime.
+It is capable of detecting the three most common heart arrhythmias – atrial fibrillation (afib or af), bradycardia and tachycardia – as well as a normal rhythm.

 Any other result is Unclassified and requires a trained health professional to read it for you.
 I also explain a cost effective and time effective process you can follow if you also get these type of results.

-A good thing here is that you can grab the captured EKG for yourself Using Kardia Mobile with its partner Kardia App.
+A good thing here is that you can grab the captured EKG for yourself using the Kardia Mobile device with its partner Kardia App.
 Using the Kardia App, the captured EKG is stored in a standard PDF file and you can simply email this to yourself or your doctor or your cardiologist or anyone you like.